rudifa/ios-gameofchats/README.md

 Expand the ```func handleRegister``` to add the user data to ```database/users```

 ### Ep3 - Logging in with Email and Password

+Demonstrates more UI constraint manipulations in code . add a SegmentedControl
+. change the button text
+. change vertical sizes of views

+Handles Login vs. RegisterAndLogin

+### Ep4 - How to Fetch Users from Database

+Rename ViewController to MessageController (file and class)